YaBoiNellz/Assignment2/README.md

 # GitHub Repository Link: https://github.com/YaBoiNellz/Assignment2
 # Group Members: None

-In this assignment I recreated the methods using Javascript methods
+In this assignment I recreated the methods using Javascript methods following the instructions given by the assignment.
+I went into each file given such as the index html, script js, styles css file and I added my new functions and information to the code

     Explanation for Solution:
     Function addR: